-This amendment is consistent with the Open Space Master Plan in that the overall project includes important trail connections between the neighborhood and open space areas to the west, details of which are included in the accompanying PUD.
+This zone change is consistent with the Open Space Master Plan in that the overall project includes important trail connections between the neighborhood and open space areas to the west.
 The project was designed with input from the Carson City Parks, Recreation, and Open Space Department.